Greg Dyke – Former FA Chairman and Former Director General of the BBC, Business Leader and Business Speaker

 In March 2008, he succeeded the late Anthony Mingella as Chairman of the British Film Institute.

-In 2013 Greg Dyke was named as Chairman of teh Football Association.
+Between 2013 and 2016, Greg Dyke was Chairman of the Football Association.